Jhas876622/mnist-streamlit-app/README.md

 * Dense hidden layer
 * Output layer with Softmax activation

-The model achieves high accuracy on MNIST and is optimized for fast inference.
+The model achieves high accuracy on MNIST and is optimised for fast inference.

 ---